-This Fig and Walnut Soda Bread with Honey Butter is the perfect treat any time of year, but especially lovely for St. Patrick’s Day!
+This delicious soda bread is filled with figs and walnuts.
+It's a lovely bread any time of year, but especially lovely for St. Patrick's Day!

 I make this soda bread every year about this time.
 It's a great lead up to St. Patrick's Day.
 And every time I make it, I'm reminded what a great treat it is to enjoy all year round.
 It's so easy to make and the fig and walnut flavours are so perfect together!